benvilliere/atelier/README.md

 ## TODOs

-- Ensure custom target URL can be provided and screenshotted
-- Test on existing projects
 - Test on a new project
 - Refine & document configuration file
 - Maintain changelog for easier retrieval